fl-sean03/NEC-PtNP-MDAnalysis/docs/Timeframe-Specific_Analysis.md

 **Step 4.3: Consider Future Timeframe Arguments (Optional)**

-*   Currently, `--analysis-start-time-ns` and `--analysis-end-time-ns` are intended as direct arguments to `binding_metrics.py`.
+*   Currently, `--analysis-start-frame` and `--analysis-end-frame` are intended as direct arguments to `binding_metrics.py`.
 *   If pipeline-level control of this timeframe is desired later, `pipeline.py` would need to be further modified to:
-    *   Read these optional start/end times from a new section in `config.py`.
+    *   Read these optional start/end frames from a new section in `config.py`.
     *   Pass them as arguments in the `subprocess` call if they are present in the config.
 *   *This is not part of the immediate requirement but should be kept in mind for future extensibility.*